chisNaN/ubuntu-on-macbook12/README.md

 :bulb: First warning!
-I tried this installation with an already windows bootcamp partition installed alongside **BUT I COULD NOT BOOT ON IT ANYMORE AFTER** (tought the datas of the partition were not overwritten) I suspect more a boot reFind related error: reFind displayed me that error `Blinitializelibrary failed 0xc00000bb`
+I tried this installation with an already windows bootcamp partition installed alongside **BUT I COULD NOT BOOT ON IT ANYMORE AFTER** (though the datas of the partition were not overwritten) I suspect more a boot reFind related error: reFind displayed me that error `Blinitializelibrary failed 0xc00000bb`